Gadget development for mouse coordinates

 - Python 2.X

-First install autopy, during the autopy installation process may report the following error:
+First install autopy, during the installation, you may meet the following error:

 error: command 'x86_64-linux-gnu-gcc' failed with exit status 1